developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/configreference/index.md

 	<KeepAlive value="1"/>

 ## usedwforscanning
 **Applies only to Android**.
 Controls whether to 'use DataWedge (DW) for scanning' or to go through [Enterprise Browser APIs](/enterprise-browser/1-4/api/barcode).
 Additional settings adjustments might be required to use this tag.
-Please refer to the [DataWedge Usage Guide](/enterprise-browser/1-4/guide/datawedge) for important details about DataWedge configuration and potential conflicts with Enterprise Browser.
+See the [DataWedge Usage Guide](/enterprise-browser/1-4/guide/datawedge) for important details about DataWedge configuration and potential conflicts with Enterprise Browser.

 **Possible Values**

 * **0 - Enable scanning through Enterprise Browser APIs (default; DataWedge disabled)**
-* 1 - Enable scanning through Datawedge (Enterprise Browser scanning disabled)
+* 1 - Enable scanning through DataWedge (Enterprise Browser scanning disabled)

 #### Example
 	:::xml